justincbagley/piranha/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Nayoki Takebayashi, who wrote and freely provided some Perl scripts I have used in PIrANHA.

 ## References